 TemperPack has created and proven the viability of a sustainable design solution to the social and environmental problem EPS poses.
 Displacing Styrofoam is not just a byproduct of TemperPack’s operations and business success but is an integral piece of its business model.
 This pursuit led to the development of ClimaCell®, the first packaging material that not only offers sustainability advantages over Styrofoam but also matches its functionality and scalability.
 The company recognizes that too often, sustainability-minded products are not widely adopted because they fail to match the functionality of the incumbent products or are not cost competitive at scale.
 TemperPack developed the supply chain and manufacturing of ClimaCell to achieve high volumes and rapid scalability, while delivering on the core product performance and cradle-to-grave sustainability.

 Every year, SJF Ventures performs an analysis of the carbon emissions avoided by SJF portfolio companies.
-This year, SJF added TemperPack to our 2018 model update, and in each year since, the analysis has found that TemperPack is indeed making a meaningful environmental impact.
+SJF originally added TemperPack to our 2018 model update, and in each year since, the analysis has found that TemperPack is indeed making a meaningful environmental impact.

-To understand TemperPack’s emissions, the SJF team performed a three-stage life cycle analysis encompassing raw material emissions and manufacturing emissions.
+To understand TemperPack’s emissions, the SJF team performed a two-stage life cycle analysis encompassing raw material emissions and manufacturing emissions.
 As the raw materials used in TemperPack’s products have changed, SJF has updated the model accordingly.
-This analysis looks at greenhouse gas emissions avoided from using more environmentally-friendly materials, manufacturing techniques, and logistics.
+This analysis looks at greenhouse gas emissions avoided from using more environmentally-friendly materials, as well as manufacturing techniques.
 As mentioned above, the processing/production of Styrofoam is also one of the largest sources of hazardous waste in the U.S., but this impact is not captured in the CO2 model.
 Additionally, TemperPack ClimaCell kits ship flat, decreasing the number of trucks required to ship the same quantity of units of EPS foam packaging solutions (6,000 fewer full trucks, in fact, in 2018).
 With that said, these emissions mitigated due to logistics and transportation are also not captured in the model.

-TemperPack’s raw material emissions displacement estimate is driven by its usage of textile waste for the most material portion of its fiber product, 73% of total product weight.
-Using textile waste is a direct repurposing of material destined to be discarded, allowing TemperPack to claim zero emissions for those salvaged materials.
+In 2018, TemperPack’s raw material emissions displacement was driven by its use of textile waste in its fiber product.
+Textile waste accounted for 73% of total product weight and since it was a direct repurposing of material destined to be discarded, TemperPack was able to claim zero emissions for those salvaged materials.
 By 2019, TemperPack’s product mix changed, with greater emphasis on its fully-recyclable ClimaCell product.
 SJF’s model of TemperPack’s raw material emissions has been adjusted accordingly and is now calculated per ClimaCell kit sold.

-On the manufacturing side, EPS container manufacturing is an energy-intensive molding process compared to the relatively simple assembly of TemperPack’s containers.
-The same holds for the manufacturing of TemperPack’s PopBox solution – it is a much simpler, less energy-intense manufacturing technique than that of bubble wrap.
+On the manufacturing side, EPS container manufacturing is an energy-intensive molding process compared to the relatively simple assembly of TemperPack’s ClimaCell containers.

-SJF is excited about the positive impacts TemperPack had in 2018 and is even more motivated by the company’s potential opportunity to further take down polystyrene in 2019 and beyond.
-Specifically, this report analyzes the carbon impact of the products that were sold during the 2019 year.
+SJF is excited about the positive impacts TemperPack has had these last two years and is even more motivated by the company’s potential opportunity to further take down polystyrene in 2020 and beyond.
+Specifically, this report analyzes the carbon impact of TemperPack’s ClimaCell products that were sold during the 2019 year.
 TemperPack launched the ClimaCell product in 2018 – a fully curbside recyclable cold-chain solution – and plans to continue to grow this and other innovative product lines.
 In July 2019, TemperPack was awarded its first ClimaCell-related patent by the U.S. Patent Office.
 SJF looks forward to our investment partnership with TemperPack in its continued commercial and impact-oriented growth.